 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 New York City’s real estate market is famous for having a lot of extra paperwork not found anywhere else in the country.
 It’s easy to see why, too.
-NYC has some of the strictest real estate laws in the nation.
+NYC housing market has some of the strictest real estate laws in the nation.
 Also, keeping everything in accordance means that you will need extra paperwork when buying or selling a home.
-There are many letters and forms to fill when you’re doing a transaction.
+There are many letters and forms to fill out when doing a transaction.
 One letter you might need is a Letter of No Objection in Brooklyn.
-But, what is the meaning of a Letter of No Objection?
+But what is the meaning of a Letter of No Objection?
 A Letter of No Objection in NYC verifies the legal use of a building constructed before January 1st, 1938, which does not have a CO on file with the DOB.
 The reason is that properties built in NYC before 1938 did not need Certificates of Occupancy.
 We will share samples of letters of no objection certificates.

 Contractors usually request an LNO to verify the legal use before filing an Alteration application with the DO.
 The seller of a property built before 1938 must have a C/O or a Letter of No Objection on file with the DOB to close.

 LNOs are letters used for buildings built before a Certificate of Occupancy.
 These are letters that describe the official use of a building.
 It means that the Department of Buildings doesn’t object to you using a building in a certain way.

 Technically, you might need one for a building of any age if you’re using it for a purpose not initially zoned for.
-However, if you are working with a made before 1938, chances are much higher that you will need an LNO.
+However, if you work with a made before 1938, chances are much higher that you will need an LNO.